-A Comparative Advantage is the ability of a person, company, or country to produce a particular good or service at a lower opportunity cost than another producer.
+A comparative advantage is an advantage gained when a person, company, or country can produce a particular good or service at a lower opportunity cost than another producer.

 Trade enables companies and countries to benefit by focusing on their specialty.
 Companies spend their resources developing specialties that give them a comparative advantage over their competition.
 Companies should focus on what they do best and rely on trade to help achieve their goals.
 A country’s resources provide the means to develop its comparative advantage in the production of a good or service, although a country may not have an absolute advantage in the production of any good.
 A country’s prosperity will be greater if it concentrates on producing the good it has the comparative advantage in and trades for other goods.

 Absolute and comparative advantage are frequently confused.
 The following example illustrates the difference.

 Assume that Joseph and Victoria are dentists.
 The table below shows their daily production possibilities for filling cavities and completing bridgework.
 This means that Victoria is able to complete a maximum of four bridges in one day if she just did only bridgework.
 If she did only cavities she could fill 20 in a day.
 If Joseph completed 12 bridges in a day he would not be able to fill any cavities, and 24 cavities if he neglected the bridges.